-The garlic knots turned out nicely, especially with the garlic butter and parsley glaze drizzled over them.
+Despite the adjustments, the garlic knots turned out beautifully, especially with the garlic butter and parsley glaze drizzled on top.

-Also consulted the Garlic Knots Recipe on Simply Recipes for the shaping method
+Recipe as shared by Jane, of the Fermenter’s Kitchen on FB.
+Refer to the Garlic Knots Recipe on Simply Recipes for the shaping method.

 PrintEasy Sourdough Garlic Knots